rtrusso/nzy3d-api/README.md

 This is the toolkit by itself.
 It is based on OpenTK for OpenGL integration in C#.

 ## nzy3d-tests
-This is where all unit/integration tests resides.
-Work In Progress, testers are welcome !
+This is where all unit/integration tests reside (work in progress).

 ## nzy3d-wpfDemo
 This is a demo of the use of the toolkit in a WPF application.